heathcliff26/ddclient/README.md

 For setting up the script, copy the [example config](examples/config_cloudflare_dyndns.sh) and set your configuration.

+Alternatively you can configure the script via enviroment variables.

 By default the script will source the config file in the same folder as the script as `config_cloudflare_dyndns.sh`.

 Additional config options that can be added to the config file are: